octokami/uk_road_safety/README.md

-# UK Road Safety Data Visualization project
+# Interactive UK Road Safety tool

 ## How to run the app:
 1. Download the data sources in the same folder as the notebook: